Oxshott

 Oxshott is a suburban village in the borough of Elmbridge in Surrey, England.
 Oxshott includes hilly acidic heath which is partly wooded (see Esher Commons and Prince's Coverts) and occupies the land between the large towns of Esher and Leatherhead.
 The Oxshott section of the single carriageway north-south A244 runs through its middle and briefly forms its high street, centred 2 mi from the A3 (Portsmouth Road) and the M25 (London Orbital motorway).
-A survey in 2010 by the Daily Telegraph asserted it was "the village with most footballers" in England and mentioned other celebrities who chose to live in the village — Chelsea F.C. have their main training ground in Stoke D'Abernon, which, together with Oxshott, makes up an electoral ward of Surrey County Council.

 Before about 1912, there was an equally-used alternative spelling, Ockshot.
 Oxshott was part of Stoke D'Abernon parish until 1912, when Oxshott gained its first place of worship.
 The Prince's Coverts remains part of the Crown Estate, albeit decreased by some privatisation; and the public land of the village has been protected by inclusion in the Metropolitan Green Belt.

 A great many of Oxshott's residential areas are on gated private roads.
 This, combined with the large and desirable properties that form much of the village's housing stock, contributes to Oxshott's status as the "most expensive village in England".

 History

+Early history

 Oxshott means "Ocga's corner of land", from the Old English personal name Ocga and sceat (related to modern 'shoot') "corner of land".
 The first element does not, unlike Oxford, have anything to do with oxen.

-The name was recorded in 1179 as Occesete.
-At this time Oxshott was a hamlet in the east of the village of Stoke D'Abernon of about 200 people and manor living greatly from the land, rather than trade, from forestry, farming and the keeping of pigs.
+Oxshott was first recorded in 1179 as Occesete.
+At this time Oxshott was a hamlet in the east of the village of Stoke D'Abernon.
+It had a population of about 200 people living from the land, rather than trade, via forestry, farming and the keeping of pigs.

 Until the 16th century, Oxshott was fairly isolated from other centres of population, surrounded by heath and scrubland and connected to nearby villages only by footpaths.
 For almost the whole of a further three centuries, no major transport links crossed the parish.

 In 1820, the Duchess of Kent laid the foundation stone of the national primary school here, which was enlarged in 1897.
-In 1885, Oxshott railway station, first named Oxshott and Fairmile, was opened on the new Guildford Line, making the area accessible to day-trippers.
-The following 30 years saw Oxshott expand.

-The Crown Commissioners limited early housing development to mansions or villas suitable for occupation by wealthy families.
-Examples of these are Danes Hill, Broom Hall and Bevendean.
-Subsequently, the village has expanded further, and now includes most types of housing, except for medium–and high–rise.